Accessible Scotch Whisky Experience Edinburgh

 There are two accessible toilets in the Scotch Whisky Experience.
 One is located on the lower ground floor (the other is on Level -2).
 Both are accessed by either stairs or a wheelchair accessible lift.

-The Amber Restaurant (and the adjoining Amber Whisky Bar) are also located on the lower ground floor.
+The Amber Restaurant (and the adjoining Amber Whisky Bar) is also located on the lower ground floor.
 The wheelchair accessible toilet is located next to the entrance of the Amber Restaurant.

 More....

-For details of other wheelchair accessible visitor attractions, eating and drinking options and hotels in Edinburgh, see the Accessible Edinburgh Guide
+For details of other accessible visitor attractions, accessible events, and accessible eating and drinking options, see The Access Map 2024

 Scotch Whisky Experience News